dxrcy/phonet/README.md

     )
     .expect("Could not write minified file");

-    // Generate 10 words, each between 5 and 8 in length
-    let generated = draft.generate(10, 5..8).expect("Failed to generate words");

     // Run tests and display only failed tests draft.run().display(DisplayLevel::OnlyFails, true);

-    // Display generated words
-    println!("Randomly generated words:");
+    // Generate 10 words, each between 5 and 8 in length, and print each println!("Randomly generated words:");
-    for word in generated {
+    for word in draft.generate(10, 5..8).expect("Failed to generate words") {
         println!(" - {}", word);
     }
 }